jacsbro/sl/README.md

 # Shoppinglist Application

-This application manages simple shopping lists.
+This application manages simple shopping and todo lists.